 Working within the Text Pane

-Look at Figure 3 -- you'll find that the bottom part of the Text Pane displays information about the SmartArt graphic variant you are working with -- in a later tutorial I will show you how you can change from one SmartArt graphic variant to another.
+Look at Figure 3, below, and you'll find that the bottom part of the Text Pane displays information about the SmartArt graphic variant you are working with.
+In a later tutorial we will show you how you can change from one SmartArt graphic variant to another.

 Figure 3: Add Text

-To create a new line of bulleted text in the Text Pane, just press the Enter/Return on you keyboard.
-Type text for the new bullet, and you'll see that your SmartArt graphic has a new shape representing the new bullet (see Figure 3).
+To create a new line of bulleted text in the Text Pane, just press the Enter / Return on your keyboard.
+Type text within this new line, and you'll see that your SmartArt graphic has a new shape representing the new bullet, as shown in Figure 3, above.

 The contextual menu allows you to change the hierarchy of the selected text to previous or next bullet levels.
-You do that by clicking either the Promote or Demote options in the contextual menu (refer again to Figure 4) -- do note that the Promote or Demote options may be grayed out in some instances -- their availability in the contextual menu depends on what type of SmartArt graphic variant you are working with.
+You do so by clicking either the Promote or Demote options in the contextual menu (refer again to Figure 4).
+Do note that the Promote or Demote options may be grayed out in some instances because their availability in the contextual menu depends on what type of SmartArt graphic variant you are working with.

-As we explained, in some instances you might find that the Promote and/or Demote options are grayed out -- they show up depending upon the SmartArt graphic variant being used.
-For example you cannot add a new bullet level, or even a demoted level to the Basic Matrix SmartArt graphic variant once you hit the limit of 4 first level bullets (see Figure 5).
+As we explained, in some instances you might find that the Promote and/or Demote options are grayed out.
+They show up depending upon the SmartArt graphic variant being used.
+For example, you cannot add a new bullet level, or even a demoted level to the Basic Matrix SmartArt graphic variant once you hit the limit of 4 first level bullets, as shown in Figure 5, below.

 Figure 5: Basic Matrix SmartArt graphic

-Some SmartArt graphic variants though let you add more bullets / shapes and are not as constrained as the Basic Matrix variant -- the Diverging Radial for instance lets you add many more bullets / shapes to an existing SmartArt graphic (see Figures 6).
+Some SmartArt graphic variants though let you add more bulleted levels and are not as constrained as the Basic Matrix variant.
+The Diverging Radial variant, for instance lets you add many more bulleted levels to an existing SmartArt graphic, as shown in Figures 6, below.